Dear Readers:

 However, we are now starting to experience the need for leaders to really embrace this and develop a personal brand that ensures they are well known for what they do inside and outside the organisation they work for.
 This means taking control of their personal brand and building their own visibility beyond where it has been before.

 Traditionally companies have felt that if they help employees to build a strong personal brand they will be poached from outside and leave.
 What we are now starting to see is that some global players are appreciating the huge benefit to their business in helping managers and leaders to develop their personal brand.
-Global leaders are getting on platforms that they would never have traditionally been invited onto as a supplier, because of their leaders’ powerful personal brands and proven expertise in a specialist field.

 What better than having an ‘advert’ for your company than from the brand within.
 Your leaders are the best advert you could have for employer brand and for creating a trust and authenticity to your corporate brand.